christopherthai/phase-1-final-project/README.md

 ## Description

-Our website will give you a suggested song given the weather and your location.
+WeatherTune is a web application that recommends songs based on the weather and your location.

 ## Prerequisites